rbind/apreshill/content/project/language-outcomes.md

 date = "2017-04-11"

 # Project title.
-title = "Automated Measurement of Language Outcomes for Neurodevelopmental Disorders"
+title = "Automated Measurement of Language Outcomes for Neurodevelopmental Disorders - NIDCD R01"

 # Project summary to display on homepage.
-summary = "The goal of this project is to evaluate whether Natural Language Processing Methods can be translated into meaningful outcome measure for individuals with a range of neurodevelopmental disorders."
+summary = "Improving conversational use of spoken language is an important goal for many new interventions and treatments for children with neurodevelopmental disorders.
+However, progress in testing these treatments is limited by the lack of informative outcome measures to indicate whether or not an intervention or treatment is having the desired effect on a child's conversational use of language (i.e., discourse skills).
+The goal of this project is to evaluate whether Natural Language Processing methods can be translated into meaningful outcome measure for individuals with a range of neurodevelopmental disorders.
+This project was recently funded by the National Institute of Deafness and Other Communication Disorders."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = ""